 All students are expected to abide by the Student Code of Conduct including policies around academic integrity whether we are in a face-to-face or remote classroom environment.
 Please be sure to review the Student Code of Conduct through the link above.

 Career readiness is the foundational process of developing competencies for lifelong career management success.
 Students may find it difficult to make the connection between their undergraduate experiences and how those experiences demonstrate the competencies employers seek when they are not explicitly stated.
-The National Association of Colleges and Employers (NACE) Career Readiness Competencies which include, Career & Self-Development; Communication; Critical Thinking; Equity & Inclusion; Leadership; Professionalism; Teamwork; and Technology, provide a framework for helping students confidently articulate how their learned experiences demonstrate the competencies employers seek.
-In this course, you will have opportunities to develop skills related to the X Career Readiness Competencies.
+The Gateway 8 are the Gateway Career Center’s branding of the National Association of Colleges and Employers (NACE) Career Readiness Competencies.
+These include, Career & Self-Development; Communication; Critical Thinking; Equity & Inclusion; Leadership; Professionalism; Teamwork; and Technology, and they provide a framework for helping students confidently articulate how their learned experiences demonstrate the competencies employers seek.
+In this course, you will have opportunities to develop skills related to the 8 Career Readiness Competencies.

 Faculty recognize the important role that health and well-being have in your academic success.
 While stress is a normal and expected part of the college experience, many students face personal and environmental challenges that may interfere with their academic progress and overall well-being.
 Please reach out to me, your academic advisor or class dean about any difficulty you may be having in this course or others as soon as it occurs.
 In addition, please know that there are many resources at Lafayette to provide assistance and support during difficult times.